-I like to use croutons for the stuffing because it adds extra toasted flavor and then reabsorbs all of the flavors which get added.
+I like to use croutons for the stuffing because it adds extra toasted flavour and then reabsorbs all of the flavours which get added.
 I just cut my bread into cubes and pop them into a 350 degree F oven for a few minutes until they crisp up and brown slightly.

 Find dozens of other pork roast and chop recipes in our Pork Recipes Category.